0ceanSlim/nostr-hero/docs/development/readme.md

 ## Running the Game

-There are two main components to the application: the Go backend and the frontend CSS.
-While the Quick Start gets you running with a pre-compiled `output.css`, for active frontend development, you'll need to manage the CSS compilation yourself.
+There are three main components to the application: the Go backend, frontend JavaScript, and frontend CSS.
+While the Quick Start gets you running with pre-compiled assets, for active frontend development, you'll need to manage JavaScript bundling and CSS compilation yourself.

 ### Backend (Go)